iconify/documentation/documents/pages/implementations/react/index.md

 You can only change color of monotone icons.
 Some icons, such as emoji, have a hardcoded palette that cannot be changed.

-To add color to the monotone icon simply change text color.
+To add color to a monotone icon simply change text color.

 ```jsx
 <Icon icon={home} style={{ color: 'red' }} />